-I don't know about your neck of the woods, but I've never seen fresh lima beans on sale.
+I do not know about your neck of the woods, but I have never seen fresh lima beans on sale.
 There are three possible reasons that I can think of.
 The growing season is long; at least two months.
-Then reaping the pods is time consuming.
-And thirdly podding them is finicky.
+Then reaping them is time-consuming.
+And thirdly, podding them is finicky.

-So, if you want to make sufferin succotash and enjoy the most delic green bean, then you have to learn growing lima beans ...
+So, if you want to make suffering succotash and enjoy the most delicious green legume, then you have to learn about growing lima beans.

 Yes, the shelling is a slow business.
-But you know, the things you and a four-year old can chat about over a pod... priceless.
-For me certainly, for her too, I suspect.
+But you know, the things you and a four-year old can chat about over a pod is priceless.
+For me certainly, and for her too, I suspect.

-Soon we'll be poring over the lima beans soup recipe.
-Already she is learning to type on my lap, send emails, copy and paste photos; have you time for your grandchildren?
+Soon we will be poring over the lima beans soup recipe.
+Already she is learning to type on my lap, send emails, and copy and paste photos; have you time for your grandchildren?

-You're unlikely to have someone ask you at a cocktail party if you've had adequate molybdenum today, a trace element, like you might be quizzed over your vitamin C or zinc.
+You are unlikely to have someone ask you at a cocktail party if you have had adequate molybdenum today, a trace element, like you might be quizzed over your vitamin C or zinc.

-However, molybdenum is, along with zinc, selenium and copper, vitally necessary for utilization of oxygen in the cell, DNA and RNA reproduction, destruction of the free radicals that cause cancer and sustaining the integrity of all cell membranes.
+However, molybdenum is, along with zinc, selenium and copper, vitally necessary for utilization of oxygen in the cell, DNA and RNA reproduction, destruction of the free radicals that cause malignant disease and sustaining the integrity of all cell membranes.

 More interestingly, lima beans contain a significant amount of L-dopa, a precursor of the neurotransmitter that is in short supply in those suffering from Parkinson's disease.

-However, broad beans are even better, and more controlled studies have been done; for many two tablespoons of broad beans would suffice.
+However, broad beans are even better, and more controlled studies have been done; for most folk two tablespoons per day would suffice.

-Cooking lima beans and the real blessing of this healthy living food; much more than suffering succotash.
+Cooking lima beans is the real blessing of this nutritious living food; much more than suffering succotash.

-A deficiency causes vague symptoms like malaise ("I'm just not feeling well"), loss of appetite and low level obscure neurological symptoms like tingling in arms and hands which are very difficult to diagnose.
+A deficiency causes vague symptoms like malaise; I am just not feeling well.
+Loss of appetite and low-level obscure neurological symptoms like tingling in arms and hands which are very difficult to diagnose are not uncommon.

-On the other hand, toxicity from too much of these minerals also causes serious illness with flu-like symptoms, odd Central Nervous system signs, nausea, diarrhoea, and anemia.
-Equally difficult to diagnose.
-The rule of thumb is: get most of your minerals and vitamins from your food, eating from as wide a spectrum of foods as possible.
+On the other hand, toxicity from too much of these minerals also causes serious illness with flu-like symptoms, odd Central Nervous system signs and nausea; diarrhoea and anemia too.
+These are equally difficult to diagnose.
+The rule of thumb is get most of your nutrients from your food, eating from as wide a spectrum of foods as possible.